simeononsecurity/simeononsecurity.ch/content/other/diy-rtkdirect-reference-station-guide/index.en.md

      - Be sure to replace the message numbers if you know you don't use [MSMv7 RTCM3 messages](https://www.use-snip.com/kb/knowledge-base/rtcm-3-message-list/).
 Otherwise, don't touch them.

   - Be sure to replace the values for -p, -i, and -a with your, geo cords, receiver model and your antenna if applicable.
-If you don't know them, obmit this information from the command.
+If you don't know them, omit this information from the command.
+    - Elevation relative to sea level in meters.
+    - Use tools like [gps-coordinates.net](https://www.gps-coordinates.net/) to get your coordinates and [FreeMapTools](https://www.freemaptools.com/elevation-finder.htm) to get your elevation.
+    -

      - Under `-out` be sure to specify the port number the dashboard gives you.
+       - The IP provided in the dashboard, at least for now, is the same as `ntrip.rtkdirect.com`.
+They point to the same space.

-3. **Set Up RTKDirect STR2STR SYSTMCTL Service**
+1. **Set Up RTKDirect STR2STR SYSTMCTL Service**

   To make sure that it starts up on boot, we need to create a service.